Backup catcher Murphy comes up clutch, Bruce hits homer No. 300 as Mariners edge Angels

 In the games he’s played this season, Seattle Mariners backup catcher Tom Murphy has often showed he can be just as productive as his everyday counterpart.
 Regular starter Omar Narvaez, as usual, had the night off for a Mike Leake start Friday night, and Murphy again put his worth as part of this catching tandem on display.

 He recorded the first hit off Angels starter Tyler Skaggs in the third inning, doubling deep to center on a fly ball that was inches from clearing the wall.
 He then scored Seattle’s first run of the game on a single Dylan Moore jammed through the infield.
+He didn’t think that first ball was going over the fence.

+“I was worried more about (Mike) Trout catching that one than I was anything, because you never know what that guy can do,” Murphy said.
+“But, I didn’t think I got that one high enough.
+It just kept going.”

-And, in his next at-bat, after just missing the first time through, Murphy launched a two-run opposite field homer in the fifth to give Seattle a decisive three-run lead.
+His next at-bat, he knew.
+After just missing the first time through the lineup, Murphy launched a two-run opposite-field homer, his fifth of the season, to give Seattle a decisive three-run lead in the fifth.

-Murphy (batting .302) and Narvaez (.287) are one of the better offensive catching duos in the American League, and lead the Mariners in batting average.

 Leake (4-6, 4.71 ERA), after losing three of his past four starts, and allowing 12 earned runs in his past two, pieced together one of his sharpest outings of the season to notch his first win since mid-May.
 He retired 17 of the first 19 batters he faced, at one point sitting down nine in a row, and worked seven complete innings allowing just five hits.
 He struck out two, and did not allow a walk in a quality start.